Blackpink discography

-South Korean girl group Blackpink has released two studio albums, three extended plays, one reissue, one compilation album, four live albums, five single albums, thirteen singles and four promotional singles.
+South Korean girl group Blackpink has released two studio albums, four extended plays, one reissue, one compilation album, four live albums, five single albums, fifteen singles and five promotional singles.
 They released their debut single album Square One on August 8, 2016, which included the songs "Whistle" and "Boombayah".
 "Whistle" debuted atop the Gaon Digital Chart and sold more than 2.5 million digital copies in South Korea, while "Boombayah" became the group's first number-one hit on the Billboard World Digital Song Sales chart.
 The group continued their success with the release of Square Two on November 1, which peaked at number 13 on the Billboard Top Heatseekers chart and number two on the World Albums chart.
 The single album included "Playing with Fire", which reached number three and sold more than 2.5 million digital copies in South Korea.
 On June 22, 2017, Blackpink released the single "As If It's Your Last", which also peaked at number three and reached 2.5 million certified downloads in South Korea.
 On August 30, the group made their Japanese debut with the EP Blackpink, which featured Japanese-language versions of the group's existing tracks.
 The EP was a commercial success, debuting atop the Oricon Albums Chart and selling over 80,000 copies in Japan.

 On June 15, 2018, the group released their first Korean EP, Square Up, which debuted atop the Gaon Album Chart and was certified 2× platinum for selling 500,000 copies.
 It debuted at number 40 on the US Billboard 200, becoming their first entry and the highest-charting album by a female Korean act.
 The EP spawned the number-one single "Ddu-Du Ddu-Du", which was certified 2× platinum for streaming and platinum for downloads in South Korea.
 It was the group's first song to enter the US Billboard Hot 100 at number 55, making them the highest-charting female Korean act and the first to be certified gold in the country.
 On October 19, the group collaborated with British singer Dua Lipa for the track "Kiss and Make Up", achieving commercial success worldwide.
 On November 23, the group released the Japanese compilation album Blackpink in Your Area, which included Japanese versions of all their tracks.
 Blackpink's second Korean EP Kill This Love was released on April 5, 2019; it was certified 2× platinum for selling 500,000 copies and debuted at number 24 on the Billboard 200, making them the highest-charting female Korean act on the chart.
 The EP's lead single of the same name peaked at number two on the Gaon Digital Chart and number 41 on the Billboard Hot 100, extending their record for the highest-charting and longest-charting single by a female Korean act on the latter.